hmcguinn/hmcguinn.github.io/content/posts/cryptopals-set-1.md

 draft: false
 ---

 [Cryptopals](https://cryptopals.com) is a set of cryptography challenges by the NCC Group.
 Maciej Ceglowski wrote a great blog about them [here](https://blog.pinboard.in/2013/04/the_matasano_crypto_challenges/).
-They've been out for awhile and I originally tried to work through them four years ago in high school.
+They've been out for a while and I originally tried to work through them four years ago in high school.
 I got to about the second challenge and then was stumped.
 Now, four years and a CS degree later, I'm back at it!
 They've been a ton of fun to work on so far and definitely challenging.
 I've "known" academically a lot of the attacks covered but implementing them is a different story.

 This is a walkthrough of how I've approached the challenges in Set 1!